leafsphp/docs/src/style-guide/README.md

 ### Component name casing in templates <sup data-p="b">strongly recommended</sup>

-**In most projects, component names should always be PascalCase in [single-file components](../guide/single-file-component.html) and string templates - but kebab-case in DOM templates.**
+**In most projects, component names should always be PascalCase in [single-file components](../v3.x/docs/single-file-component.html) and string templates - but kebab-case in DOM templates.**

 PascalCase has a few advantages over kebab-case:

 - Editors can autocomplete component names in templates, because PascalCase is also used in JavaScript.
 - `<MyComponent>` is more visually distinct from a single-word HTML element than `<my-component>`, because there are two character differences (the two capitals), rather than just one (a hyphen).
-- If you use any non-Vue custom elements in your templates, such as a web component, PascalCase ensures that your Vue components remain distinctly visible.
+- If you use any non-Leaf custom elements in your templates, such as a web component, PascalCase ensures that your Leaf components remain distinctly visible.

 Unfortunately, due to HTML's case insensitivity, DOM templates must still use kebab-case.